Bone Metastases: When Cancer Spreads to the Bones

-In some cases, your doctor may find bone metastasis before you have symptoms.
+In some cases, your healthcare provider may find bone metastasis before you have symptoms.

-In some cancers, where bone metastasis is common, your doctor may order tests to make sure
+In some cancers, where bone metastasis is common, tests might be done to make sure

-the cancer has not spread to your bones, before recommending treatment.
-When you have
+the cancer has not spread to your bones before a treatment plan is made.

 Bone scan.
 A bone scan can often find bone metastasis earlier than an X-ray can.
 The scan looks

 CT scan.
-This imaging test shows detailed images of any part of the body, including the bones.
-It is more detailed than a regular X-ray.
+This test shows detailed images of any part of the body, including the bones.
+It's

+more detailed than a regular X-ray.
 It uses a combination of X-rays and computer technology

-to make cross-sectional images of the body.
+to make cross-sectional images of the inside of the body.
 These images are combined

-into

-1 detailed picture to show if cancer has spread to the bones.
+into detailed pictures to show if cancer has spread to the bones.